 16. PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS:

 17. EXTRACT OF ANNUAL RETURN:

 The details forming part of the extract of the Annual Return in Form MGT-9 asrequired under Section 92 of the Companies Act 2013 is included in this Report as Annexure"A" and forms an integral part of this Report.

-All Related Party transactions that were entered into during the Financial Year were onarm's length basis and were in the ordinary course of the business.
+All Related Party transactions that were entered into during the Financial Year were onarm's length basis and in the ordinary course of the business.
 All the Related PartyTransactions are placed before the Audit Committee and also to the Board for theirapproval in accordance with the Related Party Transactions Policy of the Company.

 The disclosure in Form AOC-2 is given as per Annexure "B".

 19. CORPORATE SOCIAL RESPONSIBILITY (CSR)

-The provisions of Section 135 of the Companies Act 2013 read with the Rules madethereunder in respect of Corporate Social Responsibility Policy were not applicable tothe Company for the Financial Year 2015-16.
+The provisions of Section 135 of the Companies Act 2013 read with the Rules madethereunder in respect of Corporate Social Responsibility Policy were not applicable tothe Company for the Financial Year 2016-17.

 20. CODE OF CONDUCT:

 Your Company is committed to conducting its business in accordance with the applicablelaws rules and regulations and highest standards of business ethics.
 In recognitionthereof the Board of Directors has implemented a Code of Conduct for adherence by theDirectors Senior Management Personnel and Employees of the Company.
 This will help indealing with ethical issues and also foster a culture of accountability and integrity.
 TheCode has been posted on the Company's website www.whbrady.in